JonasDoesThings/cf-workers-url-redirect-resolver/README.md

 # cf-workers-url-redirect-resolver
 A dead-simple cloudflare worker for resolving URL redirects.
 It does not perform any caching or whatsoever.
+If the passed URL has no protocol, `https://` will be prepended.

 ## Setup
 Set the environment variable `ACCEPTED_API_TOKENS` to a list of accepted Bearer Tokens seperated by spaces.